PTsolvers/Galileo23-MC1-GPU/README.md

 > :bulb: If you run out of ideas, check-out the [scripts_s2/diffusion_2D_cuda.jl](scripts_s2/diffusion_2D_cuda.jl) script and try replacing the `??` by some more valid content.

 ### Channel flow in 2D
-The final step of this slot is to turn the diffusion script into a channel flow script with free-surface.
+The final step is to now turn the diffusion script into a channel flow script with non-linear viscosity and a free-surface.

 ![channel flow](./docs/model_setup.png)